Loading...

 Move Your Body and Calm Your Mind

-Frequent exercise, like yoga or walking for pregnant women, can help enhance sleep and lessen anxiety.
+Frequent exercise, like yoga, use of birthing balls or walking for pregnant women, can help enhance sleep and lessen anxiety.
 Stretching before bed can also help your body become more relaxed.
 Try writing or meditation to help you decompress and manage your anxiety.

 Seek Professional Help If Needed